-To meet the need, the Neuropsychology Concentration offered through the Adler School’s Doctor of Psychology in Clinical Psychology (Psy.D.) program in Chicago is providing intensive training for a growing number of students interested in the field, said Douglas Whiteside, Ph.D., ABPP/CN, Professor of Clinical Psychology and concentration coordinator.
+To meet the need, the Neuropsychology Concentration offered through the Adler University’s Doctor of Psychology in Clinical Psychology (Psy.D.) program in Chicago is providing intensive training for a growing number of students interested in the field, said Douglas Whiteside, Ph.D., ABPP/CN, Professor of Clinical Psychology and concentration coordinator.

 “We’ve worked hard to make our program rigorous, as intensive as any neuropsychology training program in the country, with a strong faculty including three boardcertified neuropsychologists,” he said.

 The Adler University’s comprehensive didactic and experiential neuropsychology training focuses heavily on research alongside practice.